Signed in as:

 Want to know more about Play Therapy?
 The Association for Play Therapy website has a few helpful FAQs and resources for caregivers and parents: Parents Corner - Association for Play Therapy (a4pt.org).

 As a therapist for children, I recognize the importance of creating a welcoming and safe environment for children of all different ages, backgrounds, and experiences.
-I received my Master of Social Work at Simmons University and currently hold my LCSW.
+I received my Master of Social Work at Simmons University and currently hold my LICSW.
 I have a background working within the school system with children ranging from age two to age fifteen.

 As a queer clinician, I have a passion for working with LGBT children and teens.
 I also have a background working with gender non-conforming teens and queer adults.
 I would love to work collaboratively with you and your family throughout the therapeutic process.